perseas/Pyrseas/docs/dbtoyaml.rst

 Name
 ----

-dbtoyaml -- extract the schema of a PostgreSQL database in YAML format
+dbtoyaml -- extract the schema of a Postgres database in YAML format

 Synopsys
 --------